nomorenotes/nomorenotes/docs.md

 Send a video.

 ### `/list`
-Display a list of who is online.
+Displays a list of who is online.

 ### `/me "action"`
-Do an action.
+Does an action.

 ### `/nexus`
 View other servers.
-(Only one sever online, so this useless now)
+(Only one server is online, so this is useless now.)

 ### `/help [file?]`
 Get help.
+(Most of the help is in here now.)